Score-based Greedy Search for Structure Identification of Partially Observed Linear Causal Models: Score-based Greedy Search for Partially Observed Linear Causal Models

 \subsection{General Design for Greedy Search}

 Our overall objective is to find a graph $\hat{\graph}$ such that it can generate $\empX$ equally well as the ground truth $\graph^*$, while having a dimension that is as small as possible (as in \cref{thm:equivalence_equality_constraints} and \cref{corollary:global_consistency}).
-To efficiently search over the graph space, we follow the traditional wisdom GES \cite{chickering2002optimal} and define three key elements for a greedy search. \begin{itemize}[leftmargin=*, itemsep=-1pt] \item A set of states. \item A representation scheme for the states. \item A set of operators. \end{itemize}

-A state represents a solution to the search problem and we use $\state$ to represent state and $\setstate$ to represent a set of states.
+To efficiently search over the graph space, we follow the traditional wisdom GES {\citep{chickering2002optimal}} and define three key elements for a greedy search. \begin{itemize}[leftmargin=*, itemsep=-1pt] \item A set of states. \item A representation scheme for the states. \item A set of operators. \end{itemize} A state represents a solution to the search problem and we use $\state$ to represent state and $\setstate$ to represent a set of states.
 The representation scheme defines an efficient way to represent the states.
-As the structure can only be identified up to MEC, it is natural to use Completed Partially Directed Graph (CPDAG) to represent states and we also use $\state$ to represent a CPDAG and $\state(\graph)$ to transform a DAG $\graph$ into a CPDAG.
+As the structure can only be identified up to MEC, { we follow GES such that each state is a MEC, which corresponds to an unique} Completed Partially Directed Graph (CPDAG {in \cref{def:cpdag}}).
+Thus we also use $\state$ to refer to a CPDAG and $\state(\graph)$ to transform a DAG $\graph$ into a CPDAG.
 Finally, the set of operators is to transform one state to another state, in order to traverse the whole graph space systematically and efficiently.